ppy/osu-wiki/wiki/Tournaments/UKCC/2/en.md

 ### Mapools

-- Each mappool will consist of 6 NoMod, 3 HD, 3 HR, 3 DT, 3 Freemod and 1 Tiebreaker map.
+- Each mappool will consist of 6 NoMod, 3 HD, 3 HR, 3 DT, 3 Freemod and 1 Tiebreaker maps.
 - In a Freemod pick, both teams are able to choose between a combination of HD/HR.
 One player on each team is required to pick a mod.
 - The Tiebreaker follows Freemod rules but players are not required to pick a mod.